 Its the same as other projects…but totally different.

-There's a small historic waterfront town on the south eastern coast of Puerto Rico that was suffering from a poor economy when the eye of Hurricane Maria entered Puerto Rico through it.
-It's taken about a year to clean up Humacao and we have been planning an urban art outdoor gallery and festival to bring attention to the town, promote tourism and instill some community pride.
+Humacao, a small historic waterfront town on the south eastern coast of Puerto Rico was suffering from a declining economy when the eye of Hurricane Maria entered Puerto Rico through the city, devastating it.